Skip to content

 likec4 dev

-This recursively searches for *.c4, *.likec4 files in current folder, parses and serves diagrams via local web server.
+This recursively searches for *.c4 and *.likec4 files in the current folder, parses them, and serves diagrams via a local web server.

-Any change in the sources triggers hot update in the browser immediately.
+Any change in the source files triggers a hot update in the browser immediately.

 The resulting website is strictly bound to the given base path (/ by default).
 A relocatable app can be built with --base "./".